jfcloutier/karma_system/design_notes/plans.md

   * persisting B should persist or eventually initiate A
   * terminating B *might* terminate A

-## Executing an affordance
+## Executing a plan

-An affordance is a set of directives to be realized by a CA's umwelt in order to impact an experience held by the parent CA.
+A plan is a set of directives to be realized by a CA's umwelt in order to impact an experience held by the parent CA.

-A directive is a prioritized goal meant by the CA for its umwelt, a goal being an observed experience plus its desired initiation, continuation or termination (the umwelt is free to formulate an appropriate affordance).
+A directive is a prioritized goal meant by the CA for its umwelt, a goal being an observed experience plus its desired initiation, continuation or termination (the umwelt is free to formulate an appropriate plan).

 If the the CA is an *effector CA*, the goals it receives will simply be to activate effectors, like spinning a wheel forward or backward a number of times.
 Effector CAs are at the bottom level of the hierarchy of CAs and are indirectly and transitively in the umwelts of every CAs.
-An affordance is thus ultimately realized via cumulated actions taken by effector CAs.
+A plan is thus ultimately realized via cumulated actions taken by effector CAs.

-A CA executes an affordance it formulates or has received at the close of its current timeframe, once it has made new observations and updated its experiences from them.
+A CA executes a plan it formulates or has received at the close of its current timeframe, once it has made new observations and updated its experiences from them.

-### Observing action experiences from executed affordances
+### Observing action experiences from executed plans

-When a CA executes an affordance it formulated, the execution of the affordance possibly becomes a set of `Action(Effector, Boolean)` experiences (a.k.a. action experiences) held by effector CAs sitting at the bottom of the CA hierarchy.
+When a CA executes a plan it formulated, the execution of the plan possibly becomes a set of `Action(Effector, Boolean)` experiences (a.k.a. action experiences) held by effector CAs sitting at the bottom of the CA hierarchy.

 These action experiences held by effector CAs are automatically elevated up the hierarchy, becoming experiences shared by ancestor CAs, subject to consistency constraints (no disagreement among siblings) and abstraction constraints (they are not combined into abstract experiences).

-Crucially, the action experiences from the execution of the affordance, like any other umwelt experiences observed by a CA, can become incorporated into the CA's causal theory when it is updated.
+Crucially, the action experiences from the execution of the plan, like any other umwelt experiences observed by a CA, can become incorporated into the CA's causal theory when it is updated.

-### Evaluating the success of reusable affordances
+### Evaluating the success of reusable plans

-The CA remembers, for a while, an affordance it executed (the goal -the experience to impact- and the directives emitted) together with the wellbeing values at the time, so as to later be able to gauge the success of the affordance.
+The CA remembers, for a while, a plan it executed and why (the goal -the experience to impact- and the directives emitted) together with the wellbeing values at the time, so as to later be able to gauge the success of the plan.

-An affordance is deemed successful if it precedes closely the intended experience change.
+A plan is deemed successful if it precedes closely the intended experience change.
 It is even more successful if it correlates with an increase in wellbeing.
+The CA remembers a successful plan and its goal as an affordance,

-A CA might repeat a past affordance considered the most successful in attempting to achieve a goal, or it might try another pre-built affordance, or it might even construct a new one, all depending on the stress felt by the CA from changes in its wellbeing.
+A CA might try pre-built affordance, or it might even construct a new plan, all depending on the stress felt by the CA from changes in its wellbeing.

 ### Execution protocole